Does it feel like you’re buying a PowerBall lottery ticket when playing with the contents of those home coloring kits?

-Yet would you give anything to get natural looking color at home?
-You know like it’s 100% you.
+And the kits sell because most would give anything to get natural looking color at home.

-It’s actually easier than ever to get rich, radiant, flawless color without stepping foot into a salon.
+Actually it’s never been easier to get rich, radiant, flawless color all without stepping foot into a salon.

 But not if you do this.

 A friend called in a panic the other day.